YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOTALLDBOPN
 -------------------

-NOTALLDBOPN, Not all required database files were opened
+NOTALLDBOPN, Not all required database files were opened.

 MUPIP Fatal: This indicates that all databases needed for replication could not be opened; the server will not start.